kismetwireless/kismet-docs/readme/006-packages.md

 ## Ubuntu 16.04 Xenial (Intel)
 Ubuntu 16.04 Xenial (i386, amd64)

-<b>Note</b>:  The Xenial version does not include packages for the Python-based capture sources (like rtl433, ADSB, AMR, or Freaklabs).
-Xenial is missing some of the required Python3 tooling; you may be able to update and compile the required libraries yourself and then build Kismet from source.
+***Note***: The Xenial packages do not include support for all features, due to limitations in the packages available for Xenial.
+You may be able to manually install newer versions of the required libraries and compile from source.

+The following are not available in the Xenial packages:
+* Python based datasources (rtl433, ADSB, AMR, Freaklabs)
+* Ubertooth datasource
+* Remote capture via websockets (server support is present, but datasources will not be able to export over remote capture)

 ### Release (beta and release versions)
 ```bash